-Annual Safety Performance Report: The report prepared by the MBTA describing safety performance, SMS activities, and data analyses performed during the preceding twelve (12) months.
+Annual Internal Safety Audit Report: The report prepared by the MBTA describing safety performance and SMS activities s performed during the preceding twelve (12) months.

 Causal Factors: The set of elements that affect an event's outcome.
 A causal factor is not necessarily a root cause, because whereas removing a causal factor can benefit an outcome, it does not with certainty prevent recurrence of a safety event.